2022 United States House of Representatives elections in Louisiana

 The 2022 United States House of Representatives elections in Louisiana were held on November 8, 2022, to elect the six U.S. representatives from the state of Louisiana, one from each of the state's six congressional districts.
 The elections coincided with other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

 District 1

-The 1st district is based in the suburbs of New Orleans, spanning from the northern shore of Lake Pontchartrain south to the Mississippi River delta.
-The incumbent is Republican Steve Scalise, who was re-elected with 72.2% of the vote in 2020.
+The 1st district is based in the suburbs of New Orleans, spanning from the northern shore of Lake Pontchartrain south to the Mississippi River Delta.
+The incumbent was Republican Steve Scalise, who was re-elected with 72.2% of the vote in 2020.